jiangfeng1124/transfer/README.md

-Code for the paper: Multi-Source Domain Adaptation with Mixture of Experts (EMNLP 2018) (Coming soon!)
+Code and data for the EMNLP 2018 paper: Multi-Source Domain Adaptation with Mixture of Experts (Coming soon!)